DASS Eligibility CriteriaInformation for alternative schools considering participation in the Dashboard Alternative School Status (DASS) program.

 Terms of Dashboard Alternative School Status Participation

 All DASS participants must maintain documentation of the 70 percent of students reflected on Part 1 of their DASS Participation Form.
 The CDE will conduct annual reviews and failure to provide such documentation may result in termination of the school's DASS.

-All schools voluntarily participating in the DASS program will be required to re-certify their high-risk student enrollments every three years (i.e., if a school is approved in 2016–17 to participate in the DASS program for the Fall 2017 Dashboard, this school must reapply in the 2019–20 to continue their participation in the DASS program for the Fall 2020 Dashboard).
-If a school fails to re-certify its high-risk student enrollment or the school’s enrollment of high-risk students falls below 70 percent, the school will be removed from the DASS program.
+All schools voluntarily participating in DASS will be required to re-certify their high-risk student enrollments every three years (i.e., if a school is approved in 2016–17 to participate in DASS for the Fall 2017 Dashboard, this school must reapply in the 2019–20 to continue their participation in DASS for the Fall 2020 Dashboard).
+If a school fails to re-certify its high-risk student enrollment or the school's enrollment of high-risk students falls below 70 percent, the school will be removed from DASS.